American History and Government courses

 EDFN 503: School and Society (3)

 School and Society is a course designed for students to reflect on antecedents of the current educational system (philosophical, political, economic, and social influences which have shaped it) and societal interactions which continue to affect it.
 Using this understanding, students will focus on the role of the educator in developing schools as educational communities.
-This course meets the requirements for the Social and Historical standard in the M.Ed.
-Core.
+This course meets the requirements for the Social and Historical Foundations standard in the MASTAHG Core.

 EDFN 504: Action Research for Educational Improvement (3)

 This course provides graduate students interested in improving instruction with an introductory experience in designing, conducting, and analyzing action research in their classrooms, schools, and/or community-based learning sites.
 Action research is a systematic, reflective process driven by real-life questions, needs, and problems of a particular context.
 Students will learn fundamental principles of research design, refine their skills to evaluate and critique research, and consider the role of systematic, reflective practitioner-inquiry in guiding one's own professional practice and profession collaboration activities.
-This course meets the requirements for the Inquiry/Research standard of the M.Ed.
-Core.
+This course meets the requirements for the Inquiry standard of the MASTAHG Core.

 EDFN 505: Introduction to Applied Educational Research (3)

 This course is designed to introduce education professionals to both qualitative and quantitative sources of information across research in a way that is directly relevant to their professional practices.
 Students will review and critique recent qualitative, quantitative, and mixed methods studies to synthesize an understanding of both research methods and the mechanisms for linking research to practice.
 Students will locate and collect three types of data: qualitative, quantitative, and literary, and will use these data to structure a creative product that demonstrates knowledge of both research and practice.
-This course meets the requirements for the Inquiry/Research standard in the M.Ed.
-Core.
+This course meets the requirements for the Inquiry standard of the MASTAHG Core.

 EDFN 506: Qualitative Research (3)

 This course acquaints students with a qualitative inquiry.
 In addition to providing an introduction to the theoretical perspectives informing qualitative research, the course focuses on techniques for and issues of gathering, analyzing, and reporting qualitative data.
 The social and ethical issues of research are emphasized.
+This course meets the requirements for the Inquiry standard of the MASTAHG Core.

 EDFN 507: Understanding Statistical Research for Classroom Professionals (3)

-EDFN 510: The World in Your Classroom - Mulitcultural and Global Education (3)
+EDFN 510: The World in Your Classroom: Mulitcultural and Global Education (3)

 EDFN 521: Theory and Practice of Curriculum Development (3)

 Students examine the impact of curriculum theories and practices, including contemporary curriculum discourses; technology utilization and management; major groups and individuals in society who influence curriculum; trends and innovations in curriculum, approaches to evaluation of curriculum experiences; professional techniques of curriculum development; and the role of students, teachers, administrators, scholars, parents, and other groups in shaping curriculum.
 Current literature and research are emphasized.
-This course meets the requirements for the Curriculum Foundations standard in the M.Ed.
-Core.
+This course meets the requirements for the Curriculum Foundations standard in the MASTAHG Core.

 EDFN 524: Democracy in Education (3)